-A cyber attack may disrupt our operations or lead to a loss or misuse of confidential and proprietary information or potential liability - We operate in an industry that requires the continuous use and operation of sophisticated information technology systems and network infrastructure.
+A cyber attack may disrupt our operations or lead to a loss or misuse of confidential and proprietary information or potential liability.
+We operate in an industry that requires the continuous use and operation of sophisticated information technology systems and network infrastructure.
 We face threats from use of malicious code (such as malware, viruses and ransomware), employee theft or misuse, advanced persistent threats, and phishing attacks.
 Cyber attacks targeting electronic control systems used at our generating facilities and for electric and gas distribution systems could result in a full or partial disruption of our electric and/or gas operations.
 Any disruption of these operations could result in a loss of service to customers and a significant decrease in revenues, as well as significant expense to repair system damage and remedy security breaches.
 Due to the evolving nature of cyber attacks and cyber security, our current safeguards to protect our operating systems and information technology assets may not always be effective.
-We cannot guarantee that such safeguards will be completely successful in the event of a cyber attack.
 If the technology systems were to fail or be breached by a cyber attack or a computer virus, and not be recovered in a timely fashion, we may be unable to fulfill critical business functions and confidential data could be compromised, adversely impacting our financial condition and results of operation.

 In addition, we may collect and retain sensitive information, including personal information about our customers, shareowners and employees.
 In some cases, we outsource administration of certain functions to vendors that could be targets of cyber attacks.
-For example, we outsource administration of our employee health insurance to Anthem.
-Anthem was the target of a cyber attack in 2014.
+For example, we outsource administration of our employee health insurance to Anthem, which was the target of a cyber attack in 2014.
 Any theft, loss and/or fraudulent use of customer, shareowner, employee or proprietary data as a result of a cyber attack could subject us to significant litigation, liability and costs, as well as adversely impact our reputation with customers and regulators, among others.